 I took the time to write about PTSD at the end of my book to draw the reader’s attention back into the main focus of my story.
 If you would like more information on PTSD you can find it on wikipedia.

-COMBAT MEDIC: A soldier’s story of the Iraq war and ptsd
+COMBAT MEDIC: A soldier’s story of the Iraq war and PTSD (Excerpt)

-Post-Traumatic Stress Disorder develops in some people that have seen or lived through a scary or dangerous event.
+Post-Traumatic Stress Disorder develops in some people that have seen or lived through a scary or dangerous events.
 It causes people to isolate themselves from things that remind them of the experience.

 It makes a person feel numb and void, forcing them to be less interested in things they used to enjoy.